kaystrobach/TYPO3.piwikintegration/Documentation/Extpiwikintegration/Faq/((generated))/Index.rst

 #.
 Manually unpack the archive into typo3conf/piwik

 #.
 Make a list of installed plugins and settings, delete the
-   typo3conf/piwik directory, make a clean install and reconfigure Piwik
+   typo3conf/piwik directory, make a clean install and reconfigure Matomo